 This visualisation demonstrates a key challenge around the correlation of different data sets.
 Clearly, the steady increase in market data update rates had an impact on the total number of processes.
 However, the number of processes ranges from just over 100 to over 600 with market data updates as a numeric between 0 and into millions.
 Placing these into a single view would result in number of processes being rendered invisible, so for human led visualisations, several views are required to show all the interrelated values.

 CJC wished to offer advanced machine led analytics, particularly in highlighting metrics which did not typically correlate.
 They also wanted the final presentation to be actionable, so users could immediately see and understand system behaviour.
 The team needed specific expertise to address the project and structure their database to deliver the enhanced insight.
-They called on The Data Analysis Bureau (T-DAB) to provide that expertise.
+They called on T-DAB.AI (T-DAB) to provide that expertise.

 Principal component analysis